 Sponsoring Board Members

 Sponsoring members are usually companies that wish to support the iSAQB and its goals with their membership fees.
 These can be training providers, but also end users or software development and consulting companies.

 Who are the people behind the association, and what are its aims?

-The association was founded in 2008 by about 20 volunteers, and is a non-profit organization.
+The association was founded in 2008 by about 20 volunteers.
 The iSAQB e.
 V. brings together various software architecture experts.
 Its members include professionals from industry, consulting, training, academia, and other organizations or associations.
 The purpose of the association is to standardize the training of software architects internationally.

 Why become a financially supporting (sponsoring) member of the iSAQB?

 We take care of the development and administration of standard curricula for software architects (CPSA Certified Professional for Software Architecture®).
 This includes the definition of exams for certification based on the CPSA curricula as well as guaranteeing the professional quality of further training for software architects.
 The iSAQB e.
 V. (registered non-profit association) itself does not provide trainings or exams, but determines examination rules and regulations, grants licenses to training course providers and certification bodies, and defines and supervises the necessary processes.
 All activities of the iSAQB e.
 V. are based on voluntary work – the active members do not receive any earnings or fees for their contribution.